statechannels/statechannels/packages/docs-website/docs/protocol-docs/client-specification/json-rpc-api.md

 ## PushMessage

-The RPC endpoint that handles sending messages to other potential or current channel participants.
+The RPC endpoint that processes messages from an application.

 ### Parameters